 Step 1

-We take the salary of reference that was used to work out your pension when you retired and apply cost of living increases where appropriate.
+We take the ‘salary of reference’ that was calculated when you retired and apply cost of living increases where appropriate.

 Step 2